jamespjbennett/bitmap_editor/README.md

 # TODO

-- refactor the bitmap image x-y coordinate translations from comman into own class to avoid repetition
+- refactor the bitmap image x-y coordinate translations from command into own class to avoid repetition